tgoodsell-tempus/teleport/rfd/0105-ec2-tags.md

 The reconciler will be rate-limited and load `DiscoveredServer` resources in batches of 100 (using `GetRange()`) at the rate of one batch per second.

-When applying tags from discovered servers, all existing node labels will be preserved, but `aws/` labels from the discovered server will take precedence.
+When applying tags from discovered servers all `aws/` labels heartbeat by the node will be cleared and replaced with `aws/` labels from the discovered server.

 ### Propagating tags